3D Scanning Services in Washington, DC

 Working with Kemperle from Washington, DC

-DC clients typically ship parts to our Brooklyn studio via overnight courier — simple, reliable, and fast from anywhere in the District or surrounding metro.
+DC clients — whether based in the District itself, Arlington, Bethesda, McLean, or the broader Northern Virginia and Maryland suburbs — typically ship parts to our Brooklyn studio via overnight courier.
+It’s simple, reliable, and fast from anywhere in the metro.
 For larger projects, architectural scanning, or situations where assets can’t leave the building, we arrange site visits.
 Brooklyn to DC is a straightforward drive and a route we’ve made for clients across a range of project types.

 We’re also accustomed to the pace and professional expectations of DC’s institutional and government-adjacent work: clear communication, realistic timelines, and deliverables that don’t require back-and-forth corrections.
 If your project has a firm deadline — an exhibition opening, a review date, a procurement schedule — tell us upfront and we’ll structure the workflow to meet it.